mehulagg/gitlab/doc/user/application_security/container_scanning/index.md

 ## Vulnerabilities database update

-For those using Klar, looking for more information about the vulnerabilities database update, check the [maintenance table](../index.md#maintenance-and-update-of-the-vulnerabilities-database).
+If you're using Klar and want more information about the vulnerabilities database update, see the [maintenance table](../index.md#maintenance-and-update-of-the-vulnerabilities-database).

 ## Interacting with the vulnerabilities